Eyevinn/whip/packages/server/README.md

 Included is also a dummy endpoint if you just want to test the connectivity.
 Use `http://<host>:8000/api/v1/whip/dummy` in that case.

+### Environment variables

+The following environment variables are read to override default values:
+- `ICE_TRICKLE_TIMEOUT` (default: 4000): Timeout for gathering all ICE candidates

 ## Broadcaster

 To access a channel you follow this (non standard) procedure: